johnlaudun/jln/teaching/courses/370-ta/index.md

 Grimmer, Justin.
 2022. _Text as Data: A New Framework for Machine Learning and the Social Sciences_.
 Princeton University Press.

-We will also be using the following book, which is also available for free as a website–the URL is included with the information.

-Bird, Steven, Ewan Klein, and Edward Loper.
-2009. *Natural Language Processing with Python*.
-O'Reilly Media. <https://www.nltk.org/book/>.

 Jacob Perkins, author of *Python 3 Text Processing with NLTK 3 Cookbook*, has demos on stemming and lemmatization, sentiment analysis, tagging and chunk extraction, and phrase extraction and named entity recognition.
 [URL](http://text-processing.com).

 Please note: we read broadly from corpus linguistics, corpus stylistics,